1960 - 1980 Terrace,

 Innovative use of sun-pipes is impressive, both environmentally and architecturally.
 Going beyond the industry standards is a common feature of this home, triple glazed windows retain the vast majority of heat in this terrace.
 Modernising this building has created an energy efficient home built for comfort.

-Michael and his wife downsized to this mid-terrace seven years ago, almost immediately they began planning their improvements.
+When the owners downsized to this mid-terrace, they almost immediately began planning their improvements.

-Michael’s impressive background in environmental studies stimulates him to get involved with many major schemes including the world-famous Eden Project, and CHEESE Project (cold Homes Energy Efficiency Survey Experts) as part of Bristol Green Capital 2015.
+With an impressive background in environmental studies, the owner was motivated to get involved with many major schemes including the world-famous Eden Project, and CHEESE Project (cold Homes Energy Efficiency Survey Experts) as part of Bristol Green Capital 2015.

-Prior to his moving in, parts of the house were completely uninsulated, with condensation on the window panes.
-The whole development was famously cold, but through retrofit has been transformed into a comfortable energy efficient home.
-For two years Michael has been charging his Renault Zoe electric car from his PV roof providing exceptionally low-cost, and environmentally friendly transport.
+Prior to moving in, parts of the house were completely uninsulated, with condensation on the window panes.
+The whole development was famously cold, but through retrofit has been transformed into a comfortable, energy efficient home.
+For two years they have been charging their Renault Zoe electric car from the PV roof, providing exceptionally low-cost, and environmentally friendly transport.

 We’re very keen to reduce our carbon footprint.
-By doing so we have made our house more comfortable for us senior citizens.Homeowner, Michael, 2015
+By doing so, we have made our house more comfortable for us senior citizens.Homeowner, 2015

 |Measures installed||Product||Detail||Disruption||Cost (£)|